Dear Theodosia

 "Dear Theodosia" is the penultimate song from Act 1 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.
 The song is sung by the character Aaron Burr, originally performed by Leslie Odom Jr., and Hamilton, originally performed by Miranda.

 History

-Miranda wrote this song during a week spent in the Dominican Republic, while they were visiting his wife Vanessa Nadal's ill aunt.
+Miranda wrote this song during a week spent in the Dominican Republic, while they were visiting his wife Vanessa Nadal's family, as they dreaded the passing of her aunt, who was battling ALS.
 During this week, the couple met a small dog that they eventually adopted and named Tobillo ("ankle" in Spanish), and Nadal's aunt died.
 Miranda has written that this song is "the calm in the storm of our show, and it was the calm in the storm of my life in that moment."

+The song was originally written with a second verse that featured Burr and Hamilton singing overlapping verses, but the song was shortened for time.
+Miranda and Odom performed the original, extended version for the first time at the "Broadway for Biden" fundraising event on September 18, 2023.

 Synopsis

 The song is sung by Aaron Burr and Alexander Hamilton.
 They welcome their respective children, Theodosia and Philip, into the world.
 The men proclaim that they will fight to make the world better for their children.
 They vow to give their children a better childhood than their own.
 The Hollywood Reporter acknowledges the coincidence reflected within the song, in which "two orphaned men...contemplate the rewards of fatherhood."
 Vibe added that this "fatherly ballad...gives the dads a chance to reflect on their childhoods whilst contemplating how to be better with their own kids".